cmbush-11/Car-Karma/README.md

 To delete a specific model, send a DELETE request to the same URL you would use to edit or view the model.

+### Service API
+ - Put Service API documentation here

 ### Sales API
- - Put Sales API documentation here

-### Service API
-The service API has three models: customer, salesperson, and sale.
+The sales API has three models: customer, salesperson, and sale.
 The user can add, edit, and delete instances of each model as well as view a list of all instances and see the specific details of an individual instance.
 Instructions for using Insomnia to interact with each model follow:

  #### Customers:

+ The customer model has 3 keys.
+ "first_name" and "last_name" are strings representing the customer's name.
+ "phone_numer" is a string representing the customer's phone number.

 | Action | Method | URL
 | ----------- | ----------- | ----------- |